 The Backlog (4) is meant to be a storage place of ideas.
 It can be used as a place to brainstorm and gather ideas, but also it can be configured as a well-prioritized agile backlog.
 There are teams that use a separate Kanban Board as a backlog.

 The Archive column (5) - in order to keep your board clean, at some point in time, you have to move all of the completed items to the Archive.
 In Kanbanize there are two types of archives: Temporary Archive and Permanent Archive.

 3. Who can create the Kanban board?

-You have to be an Account Owners or a Workspace Manager to be able to create a new board.
+You have to be an Account Owner or a Workspace Manager to be able to create a new board.

 When you create a Board it gets visualized under the respective Workspace (the blue ribbon).

 For example, in the image below, there are three Kanban boards under the Test Environment KB Workspace and two more under the Marketing team Workspace.

 The initial view of the Kanban board that you create in Kanbanize consists of two sections:

 This is the top swimlane on your board, designed for Senior team members/Project managers to easily track the progress of the Initiatives of the team or the organization.

 An Initiative is a bigger task/epic or project that moves completely automatically.
 When you create an Initiative, you have to break it down on smaller Kanban cards (actionable steps) that live on the Cards Workflow.